wongdaniel8/Portfolio/README.md

 	contains a neural network for digit classification, a decision tree for classifying U.S. census data, and an email spam classifier

 SQLdatabase:
-	contains a fully constructed database that repsonds to SQL commands
+	contains a fully constructed database that responds to SQL commands

 spark/MapReduce:
 	contains a neural network for image classification streamlined through Apache Spark clustering and Amazon EC2 Cloud Computing